mtravers/pacifica-incidents/README.md

 [See it](http://pacifica-incidents.herokuapp.com/).
 Note: because it՚s hosted on Heroku՚s free tier, it now can take up to 20 seconds to start up after being idle.

+## STATUS

+Broken, the version here has been updated to the point where it compiles.

+known problems:
+- data is now at https: and slurp won't work on it
+- the postgres library is broken (currently using a file persistence hack which may or may not work)
+- google map api seems unhappy

 ## Usage

 Start server: